-A student must be able to transport himself or herself in a manner which provides timely response in both general and emergency care situations.
+A student must be able to react and perform in a prompt manner when a timely response is required for both general and emergency care situations.
 Moving patients and engaging in some procedures such as CPR will require a necessary level of strength.